seanbreckenridge/exobrain/src/content/notes/self/health/dustmites.md

 shots are expensive and time consuming, and they dont always work if you move to a new area

-I would rather not permanently be on antihystamines, it isnt so bad that I cant breath, but it is annoying and my nose... just does not work as well.
+I would rather not permanently be on antihystamines, it isn't so bad that I can't breath, but it is annoying and my nose... just does not work as well.

-read through a bunch of the meta-analyses (I think [this one](https://www.annallergy.org/article/S1081-1206(14)00008-8/abstract) was good?) on primary exposure (how you develop the allergy?) vs tertiary (symptom control), and it seems most of them come to the conclusion that it helps with primary exposure, but there arent enough studies that I could find that effectively control other factors vs. bedwraps/all these typical environmental remedies.
+read through a bunch of the meta-analyses (I think [this one](https://www.annallergy.org/article/S1081-1206(14)00008-8/abstract) was good?) on primary exposure (how you develop the allergy?) vs tertiary (symptom control), and it seems most of them come to the conclusion that it helps with primary exposure, but there aren't enough studies that I could find that effectively control other factors vs. bedwraps/all these typical environmental remedies.

 There is also conflict between the US and Europe on the effectiveness of these treatments, is unclear if that is due to environmental differences or something else.